 While The Candy House qualifies as speculative fiction, it wears the genre lightly.
 There are no distant planets or dystopian ruins.
 The speculative element lies in its plausibility.
 “Own Your Unconscious” is a cognitive extension of the cloud, a projection of our current trajectories in data storage, neuro-mapping, and immersive interfaces.

-Jennifer Egan avoids the vocabulary of science fiction but retains its philosophical infrastructure.
+Egan avoids the vocabulary of science fiction but retains its philosophical infrastructure.
 What would happen if the mind were searchable?
 If memory were exportable?
-These questions shape the book’s ethical tensions and emotional stakes.
+These questions underlie the book’s ethical tensions and emotional stakes.

 The Ethics of Collective Consciousness